fertilecrescent/notes-app/README.md

 # notes-app
-A CRUD web app for taking notes, similar to the notes app on iPhone
+A fullstack node.js web app for taking notes

 ## Demonstration
 The entry point to the application is a list of all of the user's folders